Historical Markers in

 In the 20th century, St. Charles County experienced significant suburban development, as many residents moved from the city of St. Louis to the county for a quieter, more suburban lifestyle.
 This led to a population boom, with residential and commercial areas expanding rapidly.
 Today, St. Charles County is a thriving area with a mix of urban and rural communities, known for its historical sites, parks, and vibrant economy.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of St. Charles County, Missouri.
+This timeline provides a condensed summary of the historical journey of St. Charles County, Missouri.

 • 1769 - French explorers Jacques-Nicolas Bellin and Louis Hennepin visit the area.